tim-s-ccs/ts-ccs-frontend/docs/releasing/publishing-from-a-support-branch.md

 # Publishing from a support branch

+The source for this document can be [found on GOV.UK Frontend](https://github.com/alphagov/govuk-frontend/blob/main/docs/releasing/publishing-from-a-support-branch.md) but the same guidance applies to CCS Components.

-This document is for GOV.UK Design System developers who need to publish a support branch of GOV.UK Frontend when the `main` branch contains unreleasable changes.
+This document is for CCS developers who need to publish a support branch of CCS Components when the `main` branch contains unreleasable changes.
 For example, you might need to release a fix as part of a:

 - patch release, after the team has started to merge changes for a new feature release into the `main` branch - for example, a 3.14.x release once we've started merging changes for 3.15.0
 - release, after the team has started to merge changes for a new breaking release into the `main` branch - for example, a 3x.x release once we've started merging changes for 4.0.0

 Do not use this document to release changes for previous major releases.
 We have not tested the document in this scenario, and extra work would be needed to tell npm not to mark the release as the 'latest'.

-If you want to publish the `main` branch for GOV.UK Frontend, [follow the steps in Publishing GOV.UK Frontend](/docs/releasing/publishing.md).
+If you want to publish the `main` branch for CCS Components, [follow the steps in Publishing CCS Components](/docs/releasing/publishing.md).

 If the `main` branch only has a few unreleasable changes, you can temporarily revert these changes.

 1. Revert the unreleasable changes on the `main` branch.
-2. Publish GOV.UK Frontend.
+2. Publish CCS Components.
 3. Add the reverted changes back into the `main` branch.

 However, this approach has risks.
 For example, it creates a messy commit history on the `main` branch.

-## Before you publish GOV.UK Frontend
+## Before you publish CCS Components

+> :warning: This section will be updated when the project is more mature.
+Most of the information does not yet apply.

 1. At stand-up, person leading the release (usually a developer) to tell the GOV.UK Design System team we are close to releasing.